vvpai9/Live-Threat-Map/README.md

 ## 5. Using the Globe and Its Features

-- Streaming status indicator: The HUD at the top left shows connection status (green = streaming, black = disconnected).
+- **Streaming status indicator**: The HUD at the top left shows connection status (green = streaming, black = disconnected).

-- Threat points: When new events are received from the backend, they appear as colored points on the globe.
+- **Threat points**: When new events are received from the backend, they appear as colored points on the globe.

-- Tooltips: Hover or click a point to lock its information (city, country, label).
+- **Tooltips**: Hover or click a point to lock its information (city, country, label).

-- Auto-rotate toggle: Use the switch at the top right to enable or disable globe rotation in real time.
+- **Auto-rotate toggle**: Use the switch at the top right to enable or disable globe rotation in real time.

-- Dynamic updates: Data points automatically refresh without reloading the page.
+- **Dynamic updates**: Data points automatically refresh without reloading the page.

 ## 6. Notes